jpasqua/PurpleHaze/README.md

 ### 3D Model

 A housing for *PurpleHaze* is [available on thingiverse](https://www.thingiverse.com/thing:4607364).
 It contains an internal mounting system that is designed to work with the PCB mentioned above.
 The 3D model is included so it can be modified to hold other configurations of the electronics.

+*Note*: The ESP32 version of the D1 Mini is wider than the ESP8266 version and conflicts with one of the mounting posts of the model.
+A future version will remedy this.

 [<img src="doc/images/Housing/H2.jpg" width="200">](doc/images/Housing/H2.jpg)
 [<img src="doc/images/Housing/H1.jpg" width="200">](doc/images/Housing/H1.jpg)